Training with e-collars is an art that must be done correctly.

 It is important to note that e-collars are nothing like traditional shock collars.
 In fact, the tingling sensation they deliver is so low that you wouldn’t even feel it on your hand.
 To your dog, it is a feeling like being touched on the shoulder, which works well to gain their attention.
 Since e-collars will not be effective without the related training experience, we do not sell this product other than as part of a training package.

 E-collars are a great option for training dogs to maintain property boundaries at your Jefferson City, Tennessee property, communicating commands in a more positive way, teaching dogs not to bark or jump, and correcting other behavioral problems.
 The training must be done correctly, so your dog won’t see e-collars as a punishment when placed on them.
 E-collars are a part of a balanced training system that incorporates both positive and negative reinforcement and punishment for well-rounded results.
 Reach out today if you would like to learn more about e-collars and their usefulness in our balanced dog training methods.

-At Sublime K9 Training & Boarding, we offer e-collars for dogs from Jefferson City, Baneberry, Knoxville, New Market, Dandridge, and Morristown, Tennessee.
+At Sublime K9 Training & Boarding, we offer e-collars for dogs from Jefferson City, Baneberry, Knoxville, New Market, White Pine, Dandridge, Newport, Sevierville, Seymour, and Morristown, Tennessee.